RediSearch/redisearch-getting-started/docs/006-import-dataset.md

 ## Importing the Movies & Theaters

-Before importing the data, you can start by flushing your project database:
+Before importing the data, flush the database:

 ```
 > FLUSHALL